 Florida Brown Snake

-Marsh rabbits are distinguishable due to their small short ears and their reddish-brown coat¹, looking extremely different from their Eastern Cottontail counterparts.
+- Marsh rabbits are distinguishable due to their small short ears and their reddish-brown coat¹, looking extremely different from their Eastern Cottontail counterparts.
 Particularly agile swimmers marsh rabbits although not particularly suited for aquatic life²¹, Marsh rabbits have particularly short fur on their hindlegs and long hind toenails¹.
-Marsh rabbits enjoy making thick clumps of cattails and other dense thickets into their homes.
-Marsh rabbits are the only form of cottontails in the eastern United States that do not have a white cottontail21.
+Also, they enjoy making thick clumps of cattails and other dense thickets into their homes.
+They are the only form of cottontails in the eastern United States that do not have a white cottontail21.

 Orlando residents can even volunteer at the Orlando Wetlands performing tasks ranging from photography to plant removal, To volunteer simply visit the Orlando Wetlands website and fill out the online volunteer application.
 To schedule your visit to the Orlando Wetlands please visit their website for more information about visiting times and other visitation options like guided tours.